itclub-oberland/efgm-api/README.md

 To run the tests, type npm test.

 To start the server, type npm start.
+Beware though, currently, start script is setup to migrate to latest changes and restore all default
+DB values on start.
+You might want to change those in production.

 You need to have a .env file for environemental settings.
 Currently, there are three keys you need to be set: